Introduction

 The Model

 The Model contains all of the data in the framework.
 This includes the elements of State, plus any domain objects that are required for the business logic.
+The Model exposes some “presentation ready” data elements to the Controller and the View.
 It also contains all of the logic to interface with external parts of the system such as databases or external API’s.

 The View

 The View contains all of the elements of the UI and, unlike the View in MVP, is complete unto itself.
 There is some mechanism to allow the View to be directly updated from the Model.
-Perhaps the View has a reference to the Model, and can call getters in the Model (when notified by the Controller), or perhaps the Model has a reference to the View and can call setters in the View.
+Perhaps the View has a reference to the Model, and can call getters in the Model (when notified by the Controller), or perhaps the Model has a reference to the View and can call setters in the View (probably not a good design).

 The Controller